Content Governance

 For banks and credit unions, content governance is critical to maintaining compliance and trust.
 It prevents outdated documents from circulating, supports audit-readiness, and helps staff find the right version of what they need - when they need it.

-A solid content governance plan includes clearly assigned content owners, routine review cycles, approval workflows, and full visibility into when content was last updated and by whom.
+A solid content governance plan includes clearly assigned content managers, routine review cycles, approval workflows, and full visibility into when content was last updated and by whom.

 Why It Matters